fbpx

 Although there are many designs available from various pool manufacturers, you may still not find one with all the features you want, the desired shape, and perfect size to work in your backyard space.

-Width limit (16ft)
+Width Limit (16ft)

 The fact that a prefabricated shell needs to be delivered to your home also creates size limitations.
 Your pool can’t be wider than what’s allowed on oversize load trucks.
 And this effectively limits your pool’s width to 16 feet.